jrddupont/Space-Kings-Discord-Bot/README.md

 }
 ```

+To start the bot, open a command window in the root directory of the bot and type `npm run dev`.

 You should have a working bot now, you can test it by typing `!flip 5` and you should see something like this:
 ![flip 5](https://i.imgur.com/qwMVa9f.png "flip 5 result")